UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 	}

-Semantically, the repeat-loop will always execute the body at least once, since the condition is checked after executing the body, while in the "while" case, the condition will be checked before executing the body.
+Semantically, the *repeat*-loop will always execute the body at least once, since the condition is checked after executing the body, while in the *while* case, the condition will be checked before executing the body.

 For-each loop